isomerpages/govtech-stp/_familial-ties-lane/FTL Overview.md

 	<li style="line-height:1.5; margin-top:10px;"><a href="/travel-checklist/category-4">Category (IV) travel history checklist  </a></li>
 </ol>

-<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Fully vaccinated travellers who can produce credible proof of having recovered from COVID-19 in the past 7 – 90 days before departure from Singapore, should refer to the <a href="/vaccinated-recovered" target="_blank">Recovered-Vaccinated Travel Protocol</a> instead.</p>
+<p style="font-size:18px; margin-bottom:10px; line-height:1.5;">Fully vaccinated travellers who can produce credible proof of having recovered from COVID-19 in the past 7 – 90 days before departure from Singapore, should refer to the <a href="/vaccinated-recovered" target="_blank">Vaccinated-Recovered Travel Protocol</a> instead.</p>

 ---